rafaeljesus/newww/README.md

 ## Running the server locally

 For now, you'll need the `npm run dev-db` bit from the original npm-www.
 (We're porting this over soon - stay tuned.)
-To properly install all the dependencies, run `npm run installAll` - since each facet and service has its own package.json, this script will make sure all dependencies are installed in their appropriate facet/service.

 Once that's running, run `npm start`.